clqn/clqn.github.io/index.md

 ## music

-you can find my music at [bandcamp](https://spiders.bandcamp.com), with more half-baked stuff and demos at my [tumblr](https://neonpixii.tumblr.com). my other musical projects include a [cheat sheet](./files/solfège-chart.pdf) for learning chromatic solfège and musical intervals, as well as guitar tabs and sheet music for "A Rebuilding Year", by Griffin McElroy [here!](./files/a-rebuilding-year.pdf)
+you can find my music at [bandcamp](https://spiders.bandcamp.com), with more half-baked stuff and demos at my [tumblr](https://neonpixii.tumblr.com).

+my other musical projects include a [cheat sheet](./files/solfège-chart.pdf) for learning chromatic solfège and musical intervals, as well as [guitar tabs and sheet music](./files/a-rebuilding-year.pdf) for "A Rebuilding Year", by Griffin McElroy.

 ## photos of spiders